21 June 2011

 - Lastly, if your race didn’t go as planned, don’t worry about it for too long.
 Let yourself stew for an hour and then move on.

 Dr. Runco is a U.S. Navy and Gulf War Veteran.
-Graduating as a Doctor of Chiropractic he began private practice in San Diego in 2000.
+He began private practice in 2000 primarily treating and fixing running injuries.
 He has been a professor of Anatomy, Physiology, and Biomechanics at various colleges and continues to teach continuing education in the fields of rehabilitation, custom orthotics and athletic taping.
 He is also a member of the American College of Sports Medicine, National Strength and Conditioning Association and is a Certified Strength and Conditioning Specialist.
-He has completed over 15 Marathons in 15 states and has run 9 50 mile Ultramarathons.
+He has completed over 15 Marathons in 15 states and has run 11 50 mile Ultramarathons.